ignatiusmb/mauss.dev/content/reviews/anime/shigatsu-wa-kimi-no-uso.md

 ### $#{rating:1}#!/10 | Artwork & Animation

 As expected of A-1 Pictures, great as always.
-It's not at Kyoto Animation or Ufotable level, but it's still good enough without a doubt.
-My complaints are the nonexistent effort they have on animating the other performance.
-Sure, it's not really important to the story, but it doesn't seem nice to just see a still picture with variating sounds playing in the background.
-At least just a little animation would be nice, even if it's just in the hands.
-My rating is heavily backed up by the beautiful artworks.
+Always been a fan of their works, and this is without a doubt one of them.
+My only complaints are when they only put a static image of with sound when a side character is performing.
+Aside from that, it's scenes and backgrounds, especially when the performance is on, is absolutely beautiful.

 ### $#{rating:2}#!/10 | Sound